-- 1. Institutional strengthening for enhanced local climate response: - Reduce vulnerability at the city-level to climate-related hazards and threats with a particular view to community level resilience (AF Outcome 1) - 2.
-Local (community/informal settlement) resilience strengthening: - Strengthen awareness and ownership of adaptation and climate risk reduction processes and capacity (AF Outcome 3) - 3.
+- 1. Institutional strengthening for enhanced local climate response: - Reduce vulnerability at the city-level to climate-related hazards and threats (AF Outcome 1) - Strengthen institutional capacity at the city-level and community level to reduce risks associated with climate-induced socioeconomic and environmental losses (AF Outcome 2) - Improve policies and regulations that promote and enforce resilience measures at the city level (AF Outcome 7) - 2.
+Local (community) resilience strengthening: - Strengthen awareness and ownership of adaptation and climate risk reduction processes and capacity (AF Outcome 3) - Diversify and strengthen livelihoods and sources of income for vulnerable people in targeted areas (AF Outcome 6) - 3.
 Enhancing resilience of community level physical, natural and socio-economic assets and ecosystems: - Increase adaptive capacity with relevant development and natural resource sectors (AF Outcome 4) - Increase ecosystem resilience in response to climate change and variability-induced stress (AF Outcome 5) - 4.
-Awareness raising, knowledge management and Communication: - Project implementation is fully transparent.
-All stakeholders are informed of products and results and have access to these for replication.
+Awareness raising, knowledge management and M & E: - Project implementation is fully transparent.
+All stakeholders are informed of products and results and have access to these for replication M & E is in compliance with AF and UN-Habitat standards and procedures